-Costs related to the merger with Pope Resources include legal, accounting and due diligence, consulting and other costs related to the previously announced definitive merger agreement with Pope Resources, which is expected to close on May 8, 2020.
+Costs related to the merger with Pope Resources include legal, accounting, due diligence, consulting and other costs related to the merger with Pope Resources, which closed on May 8, 2020.

 Large Dispositions are defined as transactions involving the sale of timberland that exceed \$20 million in size and do not have a demonstrable premium relative to timberland value.